mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * expand a stash to see a list of files added/modified
     * click a file to see the diffs
   * shows all tags
-* adds about 20 new commands to the command palette that start with "GitLens:"
+* adds about 20 new commands to the Command Palette that start with "GitLens:"
   * GitLens: Toggle Line Blame Annotations
     * click a line in a file to see
       * who modified it last